-Discounts is a good way to draw customer’s attention.
-CraftResumes service is ready provide you with this too.
 Those employing academy staff by advertising employment opportunities have to pay specific fees.
-The amount depends on the number of ads that they want to post and the inclusion of beneficial features.
-There are also special rates for those who wish to share openings through unique ways.
+The amount depends on the number of ads they want to post and the inclusion of beneficial features.
+There are also special rates for those who wish to share openings in unique ways.

 - A single post for a job offer values at $315 only.
 But those planning to have at least 2 offers may want to go for $560 or higher since they are a lot cheaper.
 Unlimited posting means spending around $2,700 to $8,000.

 - Automated job posting to direct people to a school’s employment page is also available at $495.
 The value of VIP position posts to target high-level candidates is $950.